 At A Plus Dental, anything that compromises your oral health and general wellbeing is given immediate attention.
 Our comprehensive treatments offer relief and long lasting solutions to dental problems.

 Gum disease can only be properly diagnosed by a dentist.
-See your A Plus Dental dentist for a general check up today!
+See your Campbelltown dentist for a general check up today!

 Gum Disease Stages

 Gum disease goes through different stages.
 Below are these stages: